Getting Started with CodeMantis

 - Understanding the Three-Panel Layout — Learn how the workspace is organized.

-- Session Modes Explained — Decide how much control to give Claude.
+- Session Modes Explained — Decide how much control to give your agent.

-- Installing Claude Code — Troubleshoot CLI setup issues.
+- Installing Claude Code / Installing Codex — Troubleshoot CLI setup issues.

 - Setting Up AI API Keys — Configure API keys for changelogs, assistants, and SpecWriter.